Sunday, January 4, 2026

 ― John 14:27

-Our King's presence gives us security even though wickedness surrounds us.
-In spite of the evils of our earthly kingdom, we are affected much more by the glories of our heavenly kingdom.
+Jesus is the Prince of peace!
+Just to know His presence gives us security, though wickedness increases all around us.
+In spite of the evils of this earthly kingdom we exist in, we can be affected much more by the glories of the heavenly kingdom we've been delivered into.

+Another world is still to come, waiting for its coming creation . . .
 We "desire a better country, that is, an heavenly" (Heb.
 11:6).
-With eyes of faith we see Christ's banner of love soaring.
-This brilliant banner is one of pure scarlet, token of His blood shed for us.
-It grandly flies as the anthem of His country rings even now in our hearts.
-It echoes forth the glory of an old rugged cross.
+At times, eyes of faith see His banner of love soaring, a banner of pure scarlet, token of His blood shed for us.
+It soars as the anthem of His country rings in our hearts, spreading forth the glory of the old rugged cross.

 For now, we're merely strangers . . . pilgrims passing through an evil land.
-One day we won't even remember the things that bring us so much grief now.
-They'll never again come to our minds.
+One day, the things that now bring us so much grief won't be remembered anymore.
+They will never again come to our minds.
+We will be totally consumed with Christ's glory!

 What a joy to know Christ's government and peace each day as we journey to heaven above!
-May His kingdom have its increase in our hearts until He comes and then the whole world will know the glory of His reign.
+May His kingdom have its increase in our hearts until He comes, when all heaven and earth will know the glory of His reign.

 The sands of time are sinking;